salix-d/handbook/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 #### Host checklist

 A workshop host contacts the Carpentries staff about running a workshop.
-He or she will work with the Carpentries Program Manager and Workshop Administration Team to plan and implement the workshop.
+They will work with the Carpentries Program Manager and Workshop Administration Team to plan and implement the workshop.

 **Before the workshop, the host will**